Ukraine flag

 Integration of two-factor authentication (2FA/MFA) for your VMware Horizon View 2FA is now complete.
 If you have other questions, contact Protectimus customer support service.

-F5 BIG-IP APM VPN 2FA
+Deploying Two-Factor Authentication on F5 BIG-IP APM VPN

 This guide shows how to enable multi-factor authentication (MFA / 2FA) for F5 BIG-IP APM VPN with the help of the Protectimus two-factor authentication system.